RolandWH/QobuzMove/README.md

 Once the album artwork has been deleted the application moves back into the album directory.
 The `albumdir` variable is then assigned to the current directory + the name of the correct audio quality directory e.g.`C:/Users/Roland/Music/Qobuz/TheFatRat/Stronger/FLAC (16bit-44.1kHz)`

-The scirpt moves up one more time into the artist directory.
+The script moves up one more time into the artist directory.
 The `movedir` variable is then assigned to the current directory + the name of the correct audio quality directory name e.g. `C:/Users/Roland/Music/Qobuz/TheFatRat/FLAC (16bit-44.1kHz)`

 Now `albumdir` is moved to `movedir` and the original album folder is deleted because it is now empty.
 The audio quality folder is the renamed to the original name of the album selected using questionary.